bgamari/ghc-wiki-import/working-conventions.md

-To submit patches to the developers, please use `darcs send`.
+To submit patches to the GHC developers, please use `darcs send` to `cvs-ghc@haskell.org`.
 You don't need any special permission to do this.